Baked Egg Casserole

 Then pour all your tomato sauce into the bottom of the dish.
 Crack six eggs on top and try to space them out evenly.
 Sprinkle the fresh thyme on top along with a drizzle of olive oil and a pinch of salt and pepper.
 You could again add some grated cheese here if you wanted, but I wanted to keep this version simple.

-Bake this dish at 350 degrees for about 30 minutes until the whites are set on the eggs.
+Bake the egg casserole at 350 degrees for about 25-30 minutes until the whites are set on the eggs.
 My yolks were slightly runny after 30 minutes.
 If you wanted to have firm yolks, bake the dish for another 5-10 minutes.